interio/loyalty-mvp-backend/README.md

 ```

 ## Notes / TODOs
+- Add pagination/limits to list queries in the admin UI and API (customers, users, invoices, products, rules, transactions).
 - Admin UI auth is a placeholder; secure GraphQL/REST with authentication/authorization.
 - Cross-context lookups use IDs; navigations across DbContexts are avoided to ease future extraction.
 - Ensure correlation IDs are provided for idempotent ledger operations (GraphQL and REST).